You love watching gymnasts doing tumbling routines–who doesn’t?

 While proper gymnastic mats are a joy to roll on, you don’t need them to start practicing.
 Grass and carpet are just fine.
 Perhaps hardwood flooring and concrete aren’t the best for beginners, but you don’t need to buy special and expensive mats to work on these basic skills.

-As I’ve stated above, I believe the best reason to work on tumbling isn’t to do awesome tricks–though that can be nice–but instead, to use these great movements to improve your coordination and your understanding of your body as it moves through space.
+The best reason to work on tumbling isn’t to do awesome tricks–though that can be nice–but rather, to use these great movements to improve your coordination and your understanding of your body as it moves through space.